Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 The lawful basis we rely on to process any information you provide which is special category data, such as health, religious or ethnicity information is either Article 9(2)(b) of the GDPR, that the processing is necessary in the field of employment and social security and social protection law, or Article 9(2)(f), which relates to processing for the establishment, exercise or defence of legal claims.

-Safeguarding means protecting peoples’ health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect, which includes children, young people and at-risk adults, from harm that arises from coming into contact with our employees, volunteers, trustees or other individuals associated with Wales Air Ambulance.
+Safeguarding means protecting people’s health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect, which includes children, young people and at-risk adults, from harm that arises from coming into contact with our employees, volunteers, trustees or other individuals associated with Wales Air Ambulance.
 It is our responsibility to implement stringent procedures and ensure records and the reporting of safeguarding matters are handled appropriately and in line with the Children Act 1989, the Safeguarding Vulnerable Groups Act 2006 and any other relevant Safeguarding legislation, guidance and policies.

 The lawful basis we rely on to process your personal data for safeguarding purposes is Article 6(1)(c) of the GDPR to comply with a legal obligation where a legal obligation applies, or otherwise legitimate interests.
-Our legitimate interests are ensuring the safety of staff, volunteers, visitors and the public we engage with and protecting Wales Air Ambulance’s reputation and interests.
+Our legitimate interests are ensuring the safety of staff, volunteers, visitors and the public we engage with and protecting Wales Air Ambulance’s interests.

 The lawful basis we rely on to process any information you provide which is special category data, such as health, religious or ethnicity information is either Article 9(2)(b) of the GDPR, that the processing is necessary in the field of employment and social security and social protection law or Article 9(2)(f), which relates to processing for the establishment, exercise or defence of legal claims.